 Some people thought that Kelly had actually written emails threatening to kill me; hence, the remedy Mercury (desire to kill).
 I’m ordering you people to get counseling!

 Some of you thought that because the case started with, “One sunny yet bleak afternoon…” that one of the symptoms was,”sun aggravates”!
-(For heavens sake, people!)
+(For heavens sake!)

 Finally, large rubrics like “night time agg.”, with 250 remedies, isn’t going to help your effort in the least.
-I’m not even sure that this was part of the toothache anyway.
+I’m not even sure that this was part of the case anyway.

 When looking for rubrics, don’t forget to find the MODALITIES—the things that aggravate and ameliorate the patient.
 Notice how our rubric choices here in Kelly’s case consist almost entirely of modalities!
 Make sure your patient understands what sort of information you’re looking for when you say, “What makes your complaint better or worse?”
 You’re interested in the aggravation time, the weather, temperature, motion/lack of motion, position of body, stimuli like: noise, conversation, touch, pressure, music, light, darkness, company, sympathy, food and drink.

 For instance, let’s say a person tells you he has a horribly itchy rash.
-Your first thought should be, What are the modalities?
+Your first thought should be, what are the modalities?
 Better for hot bathing?
 Cold bathing?
 Heat?
 Cold applications?
 Humidity?
 Scratching?
 If the patient says, “Oh, I’m sooooo much better for hot applications, as hot as I can stand it!” there you are at Rhus tox, already!
 You could never give Apis to this patient, nor Sulphur!
-They’d be so aggravated, so much worse for heat!
 Don’t give a remedy that contradicts the modalities!
-Don’t give Sulphur knowing they’re better from heat!
+Don’t give Sulphur knowing they’re worse from heat!
 “He seems like a Sulphur: a bit of a slob, kind of bossy, likes sweets, sweats a lot…sure he’s better from heat and Sulphur hates heat, but, that’s just one symptom, all the rest seem to fit!”
 No, the “rest” could fit anybody!
-The only significant symptom here is “eruptions, itching, better heat”, which makes Sulphur a really bad choice!
+The only significant symptom here is “eruptions, itching, better heat”, which rules out Sulphur!
+The modalities, people, make sure they fit!

 Kelly’s bad tooth was on the right side, but don’t say, “I’m going to use the rubric, “Right-sided complaints” because of that.
 Sides of the body are important but not in this case.
 For all we know, she might have more bad teeth on the left side; and let’s face it, she probably does!